 Another day while paddling down the Stanislaus River a fawn leaps four times across the narrow stream just twenty feet in front of my kayak.
 The fawn quickly hides behind the bushes but I can still see her white spots.
 Those kayaking behind me call out, “Is there another one?”

-A baby most likely has a mother somewhere around here.
+A baby most likely has a mother somewhere near.
 And there she is.
 Leaping across the water in only two steps she reaches her fawn.
 Time stands still.
-It is an effortless moment.
+Effortless.